hughperkins/coriander/README.md

 ### Host-side

-No host-side tests yet really, except the kernel launch demo-in-progress (see above).
+Run the kernel launch demo, see above.

 ## What's working?

-I've started working on host-side kernel launch.
-That's a work in progress.
+Host-side kernel launch is working, in POC.
 Device-side translation into OpenCL is well underway.

 ### Device-side